jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 (sdhpc)=
 # Software Defined HPC

-We adopted data center as computer.
-We refer to it as RCS.
-We use this model/framework as a target for SDHPC (controlling user engagement to underlying physical infra).

-HPC clusters have long aligned with the principles of software defined infrastructure.
+HPC clusters have long aligned with the principles of software defined infrastructure  @Reed2014.
-The original Beowulf cluster model deployed fleets of identical compute nodes under the control of a head node that also supplied the core infrastructure for HPC operations @Reed2014.
+The original Beowulf model deployed fleets of identical commodity compute nodes under the control of a head node that also supplied core infrastructure for HPC operations @Becker1999.
-Today's IT infrastructure leverages these same approaches to provide scalable compute, storage, and network capacity.
+Cloud infrastructure leverages these same approaches to provide scalable compute, storage, and network capacity @Lenk2009.

-- Bring in CI/CD?

-**NEEDS** a paragraph overview of what comes next.
-Need a transition from this intro blurb to the next part.
+We adopted data center as computer to align our research computing infrastructure with a coherent system architecture.
+The resulting platform serves as a target for SDHPC operations.
+Application routers direct user connections to physical HPC systems infrastructure.
+We follow Agile methodologies to facilitate development and management of the SDHPC services @Shore2021.
+CICD pipelines build and deploy the application routers and OOD services enabling release engineering for SDHPC.

 (sdhpc-rcs)=
 ## Research Computing System